mysteryhunt/puzzle-www/src/nexthunt.md

-# 2022 MIT Mystery Hunt
+# 2023 MIT Mystery Hunt

 ## The Next Hunt

 Greetings puzzlers!

-MIT Puzzle Club and Palindrome are thrilled to announce that the 42nd annual MIT Mystery Hunt will begin at noon ET on Friday, January 14th, 2022.
-Wrap-up will take place at noon ET on Monday, January 17th, 2022.
+MIT Puzzle Club and Palindrome are thrilled to announce that the 43nd annual MIT Mystery Hunt will begin at noon ET on Friday, January 13th, 2023.
+Wrap-up will take place at noon ET on Monday, January 16th, 2023.

-Star Rats, the official prologue to the 2022 MIT Mystery Hunt, is now available [here](https://www.starrats.org/).
-This set of puzzles is purely optional and will not help or hinder your progress in Hunt.

-Please view our [official registration site](https://www.mitmh2022.com/) with more details, and feel free to email us at [puzzle@mit.edu](mailto:puzzle@mit.edu) with any additional questions.
+Please view our [official registration site](https://www.mitmh2023.com/) with more details, and feel free to email us at [puzzle@mit.edu](mailto:puzzle@mit.edu) with any additional questions.

 ## How to Participate

-**_Registration:_** Please view the [registration website](https://www.mitmh2022.com/) for more details.
+**_Registration:_** Please view the [registration website](https://www.mitmh2023.com/) for more details.

 ## Contribute To Or Be Involved In Mystery Hunt